catawba-data-mining/CIS-3902-Data-Mining/README.md

-## Data-Mining
+## SPRING 2023 Zybook Data Mining
 This site supports coding examples and homework for Introduction to Data Mining (CIS 3902) at Catawba College.<br>

-## SPRING 2023 Zybook Data Mining

 Getting Started:<br>
 1. Create and verify a Github Account.<br>